New Tax Law: All You Need to Know As Salary Earner Before January 2026

 Source: Getty Images

-What the new tax law means in practice?
+What does the new tax law mean?

 Workers see taxes deducted automatically by employers, while freelancers and business owners must maintain accurate records to calculate taxable profits.